Hanover County has a County Administrator and a seven-member Board of Supervisors.

 County Fiscal Policy

-Hanover’s revenues are strong with the county having the 19th lowest level of fiscal stress and the 13th highest median adjusted gross income in Virginia.
+Hanover’s revenues are strong with the county having the 13th lowest level of fiscal stress and the 13th highest median adjusted gross income in Virginia.
 The county has experienced constant growth in both its residential and commercial/industrial tax base.
 Total real property tax base growth averaged more than 12%, totaling more than $3.4 billion in the past three years.
-This strong growth allows for a stable real property tax rate of $0.81 for 2010.
+This strong growth allows for a stable real property tax rate of $0.81.
 More than $234 million in new commercial construction over the past three years continues this positive trend.

 A growing retail presence has provided generally increasing sales tax revenue; and the growing retail presence has helped to limit the decline in projected fiscal year 2009 and projected fiscal year 2010 sales tax revenue to 11.6% and 4.1%, respectively.
 In fact, as of July 2010, the County has had positive year over prior year sales tax growth in each of the last three months, illustrating a positive trend in the local economy.